-- complete a form which will require you to provide some or all of your name, address and email address; or
+- complete a form which will require you to provide some or all of your name, address and email address, email address and mobile number; or

 - authorise LinkedIn or Facebook to provide Crowd2Fund with profile information for the purposes of accessing and using the Website.

 2.2 We may also ask you to complete surveys and give feedback that we use for research purposes, although you do not have to respond to them.

 3. HOW DO WE USE PERSONAL INFORMATION?

 3.1 We use the information we collect about you (including your personal data) so that we can improve our Website and better customise it to meet your needs.
 We also use the information we collect about you to resolve disputes, troubleshoot problems, and enforce our User Terms.

 3.2 We may use for promotional, sales or any other use that we consider appropriate your correspondence with us or User Content submitted for publication on our Website.

 3.3 We may use third-party advertising companies to serve advertisements when you visit our Website.
 These companies may use information about your visits to the Website and other websites in order to provide advertisements about goods and services of interest to you.
 This information does NOT include information like your name, address, email address, or telephone number

 3.4 We may use your personal information for the following purposes: